Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="classes-to-cluster-together-layout-constraint">"ClassesToClusterTogetherLayoutConstraint" class</h3>

 By default, the algorithm only groups clusters of nodes of the same visual class (usually different from the hierarchical class).
-But it is possible to define which visual classes can be clustered and grouped together (within the parent node).
+But it is possible to define which visual classes can be clustered and grouped together.

 A [visual layout constraint](#visual-layout-constraint-glossary) that defines classes to cluster and group together is expressed as an instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.
 Classes are assigned using the `browser:clusteringSelector` predicate.